Why make a scraper bot?

 git pull --allow-unrelated-histories origin workflow_products_output_singlejob

-git push origin --delete workflow_products_output_singlejob
+git push origin main git push origin --delete workflow_products_output_singlejob

 That’s it!
 That’s the workflow behind my scraper bot.